10 Signs That My Husband Hates Me And What To Do About It

 If you are in a physically abusive marriage, safety can be a priority.
 You can reach out to organizations that offer shelter and support.
 If you have a good ecosystem, you can also seek shelter with close friends and family who can support you during these challenging times.

 Sometimes, the impact of conflict and negative words in a relationship can take a toll on your self-esteem.
 It could be that you and your spouse have gone for years without having an honest conversation about your feelings.
 You also do not take the opportunity to discuss boundaries and expectations.
-This results in a lack of agreement on a host of issues.
-In turn, it leads to little conflicts that grow into major rifts and turn into hatred over the years.
+This results in a lack of agreement on a host of relationship issues and may cause marital dissatisfaction.
+In turn, it leads to little conflicts that grow into major rifts and turn into hatred over the years, which may lead to marital separation.

 The outcome of your conversation will help you determine what action is best for you.
 If you and your spouse decide to work things out, you need to work on your plan together.
 If you decide to go your separate ways, it is still a good idea to part on mutual consent.
 However, this aspect also depends on the energy levels between the spouses.
 Sometimes hatred can run so deep in a relationship that spouses prioritize revenge as opposed to an amicable separation.